-Research Interests: Economics of Education, Applied Microeconomics, Political Economy, Economics of Race & Inequality, Labor Economics
+Research Interests: Economics of Education, Labor Economics, Applied Microeconomics, Political Economy, Economics of Race, Gender, & Inequality, Public Finance

 “Three Essays on the Political Economy and Economics of the School-to-Prison Pipeline”

 EC012C Spring 2016 Principles of Microeconomics (University of Vermont)